Safely Move Your Blog (eMoms Group Research Project)

 6. Delete the Blogger RSS Import plugin from your website.
 COMPLETELY.

-UPDATE, 13 July 07: Now, Blogger enables you to transfer your subscribers seemlessly as well.
+UPDATE, 13 July 07: Now, Blogger enables you to transfer your subscribers seamlessly as well.
 If you haven’t already, sign up for a FeedBurner account.
 Then, login to Blogger and go to Settings > Site Feed.
 In the Post Feed Redirect URL box, enter your new FeedBurner address.
 This will redirect your subscribers, but you’ll want to be sure to integrate your FeedBurner feed with your new WordPress blog.
 (FeedSmith, owned by FeedBurner, is a plugin that does just that!)

 7. Still in Blogger, select Settings for the blog you want to transfer.
 Select Publishing.
 Click the top link, “Custom domain.”
 Type in your new domain, www.yourblog.com.
 Save.
 Now all your links will transfer automatically to your own domain, all your posts are on WordPress and you’re ready to blog on wit’ yo’ bad self.